takahirohonda/portfolio-site-jekyll/_posts/creative-writing/short-story/2020/2020-09-01-gentle-sunlight.md

 I almost said that.

 But, I instead made a gurgling noise, which resembled indifferent, 'Yeah'.
 The seamless blue sky above us was as clear as her eyes.
 I wanted to say something clever or funny.
 Nothing came out.
 All I could do was just watch her dumbly and pretend that I was relaxed and at ease with myself and the situation.
-I threw my half-smoked cigarette on to the ground and stepped on it, making sure it wasn't burning anymore.
+I threw my half-smoked cigarette on to the ground and stepped on it, making sure it wasn't burning any more.
 The butt looked crooked and miserable.

 'Would you like to have some tea now?
 We are out of milk at the moment, so I think green tea is the best bet.'